-- An article about M said: "he [the plaintiff] spent most of the next 15 years in jail". - Fact M had many convictions but his imprisonment totalled less than 12 months. - M sued what do you think happened?
+- An article about M said: "he [the plaintiff] spent most of the next 15 years in jail". - Fact M had many convictions but his imprisonment totalled less than 12 months. - M sued

 DEFAMATION

 - Unintentional defamation still counts - Double-check you are correct - Placement of images and accuracy must be checked too. - Repeating a rumour or another report can still leave you liable.